quietui/quiet/docs/docs/components/scroller.md

 ### Styling the shadow

-Use the `--shadow-color` and `--shadow-size` custom properties to style the shadows that appear when scrolling is available.
+Use the `start-shadow` and `end-shadow` parts along with the `--shadow-color` and `--shadow-size` custom properties to style the shadows that appear when scrolling is available.
 This example adds edges and a more natural shadow for light mode, while leaving dark mode intact.

 ```html {.example}
 <quiet-scroller id="scroller__shadow">